antpass79/cqrs-lite-nodejs/README.md

         npm run link [link is a task that run: npm link ../cqrs-lite && npm link ../cqrs-lite-common] npm start

     In the package.json there are defined some tasks, also usable during debug in VS Code (see .VSCode folder).
+All things are ready, so if you run the debug all should work.

 - go under the folder read-side and type: